anchore/webinar-demo/docs/04-policy-enforcement.md

 > [!TIP]
 > It is recommended to use the specific image digest rather than image tag when performing an 'anchorectl image check'

-Finally, Here is the outline of what needs to happen in essentially in all the CI/CD tools:
+Finally, here is an outline of what needs to happen in essentially in all the CI/CD tools:
 ```bash
 # Setup the anchorectl in the pipeline environment
 mkdir -p ${HOME}/.local/bin